 There are now 11 awards presented by sponsors and/or special guests during the evening for success in film, television, screen business, and craft, alongside up-and-coming and senior industry champions.
 Previous winners include Niki Caro, Ngila Dickson, Robyn Malcolm, Rachel Lang, Rhonda Kite, Janine Morrell-Gunn, Chloe Smith, Robin Scholes, Robin Laing, Jane Wrightson and Kelly Martin.

-This award recognises significant achievement with a short or feature film released in the last three years locally and/or internationally.
+This Award recognises significant achievement with a short or feature film released in the last three years locally and/or internationally.
 This award can be won more than once.
-To be eligible, film(s) associated with the nominee must have been released between 1 July 2019 and 30 June 2021 and had some measurable impact.
+To be eligible, film(s) associated with the nominee must have been released between 1 July 2021 and 30 June 2023 and had some measurable impact.
 Particular weighting will be given to positive critical reception, box office success and international profile and achievement.

-This award recognises exceptional talent in a woman under 30 working in the New Zealand screen industry.
+This Award recognises exceptional talent in a woman under 30 years old working in the New Zealand screen industry.
 As WIFT is a pan-industry organisation this talent may be in any field, whether behind or in front of the camera.

 Particular weighting will be given to evidence of a sound business approach, international presence and activity, and significant turnover with leveraged investment in product that delivers sustainability.

-This award recognises a woman who has had a significant impact or achievement in any aspect of TV or Digital media between 1 July 2019 and 30 June 2021.
+This Award recognises a woman who has had a significant impact or achievement in any aspect of TV or Digital media between 1 July 2021 and 30 June 2023.
 This award can be won more than once.

 Particular weighting will be given to women who are generally ineligible for other Awards but whose work is critical to achievement, and to women who have demonstrated collegial support for other women in the industry.